 The GASB issued statement 34 entitled Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments.
-This statement establishes new financial statement reporting requirements for State and local governments and is required to be implemented by the 2002-03 fiscal year.
-New York State is, therefore, required to implement GASB 34 when reporting its GAAP financial results for the 2002-03 fiscal year in July 2003.
-As a result, the Division of the Budget expects to modify future GAAP updates to reflect the changes required under GASB 34.
-These changes will include new statements that reflect the State's net overall financial condition, including activities that affect State assets and liabilities during the fiscal year.
+This statement establishes new financial statement reporting requirements for State and local governments and was required to be implemented by the 2002-03 fiscal year.
+New York State implemented GASB 34 when reporting its GAAP financial results for the 2002-03 fiscal year in July 2003.
+As a result, the Division of the Budget has modified its GAAP-basis projections to reflect the changes required under GASB 34.
+These changes include new statements that reflect the State's net overall financial condition, including activities that affect State assets and liabilities during the fiscal year.